shailikadakia/yoga-pose-accuracy-detector/README.md

 # Yoga Pose Accuracy Detector

 This project uses **MediaPipe** and **OpenCV** to detect human pose landmarks from images or webcam input.
-It is designed to help identify and visualize yoga poses in real time.
+It is designed to help identify and visualize yoga poses in real time using machine learning classification.

 ---